The-Youssef-Nasr-Company/Youssef-Land/README.markdown

     git clone https://github.com/ThioJoe/YT-Spammer-Purge

-with Git to clone <https://github.com/ThioJoe/YT-Spammer-Purge>.
+or copy this command to Git and push <kbd>Enter</kbd> to clone <https://github.com/ThioJoe/YT-Spammer-Purge>.

 # SMM1 is dead in 2021